Package 'nonprobsvy'

 x

-Logical value indicating whether to return model matrix of covariates as a part of output.
+a logical value indicating whether to return model matrix of covariates as a part of the output.

 y

-Logical value indicating whether to return vector of outcome variable as a part of output.
+a logical value indicating whether to return vector of the outcome variable as a part of the output.

 se